webther/NPM-Package-Starter/README.md

 #### Start to develop your package.
 - In the 'package.json' file, you should update the following configs to your own.
+- You can create a scope package, just update the `name` property like this `@USERNAME/npm-package-starter`.
+  If so, you can then install the package like this `npm install @USERNAME/npm-package-starter`.
 ```
 {
   ...
   "name": "npm-package-starter",
   "version": "1.0.0",
-  "description": "This is a NPM package starter project.",
+  "description": "This is a starter project for creating a NPM package.",
-  "main": "./src/app.js",
+  "main": "src/app.js",
   "author": "Jay Chen",
   "keywords": [],
   "repository": {